Reducing Stomach Ulcer Pain While Waiting for Treatment to Work

 A stomach ulcer is a sore on the inside of the stomach.
 The majority of stomach ulcers are caused by a bacterium named Helicobacter pylori, or H. pylori.
 Most of the remaining cases are caused by long term use of medications called nonsteroidal anti-inflammatory drugs, or NSAIDs.
 Aspirin and ibuprofen are examples of NSAIDs.
 Excess stomach acid and stress don't cause ulcers, but they may make existing ulcers more painful.

 Stomach ulcers can be very painful, especially when acid has been released into the stomach cavity to help food digestion.
-Ulcers can be treated, but the treatment generally requires six to eight weeks to work.
-While an ulcer is healing it's important to treat it gently.
+Ulcers can be treated, but the treatment generally requires four to eight weeks.
+While the ulcer is healing it's important to treat it gently.
 An irritated ulcer can make life miserable.

-Luckily, there are things that can be done to reduce or even eliminate pain from a stomach ulcer.
-A nutritious diet that includes certain foods, the elimination of foods that trigger pain, a healthy lifestyle and stress reduction can all help to relieve ulcer pain.
+Luckily, there are things that can be done to reduce pain from a stomach ulcer while waiting for prescribed treatments to work.
+A nutritious diet that includes certain foods, the elimination of foods that trigger pain, a healthy lifestyle, and stress reduction can all help to relieve ulcer pain.
 Medications suggested or prescribed by a doctor can also relieve pain.

 Stomach ulcers are sometimes called gastric ulcers.
 The term "peptic ulcer" is also used, but this term refers to either a stomach ulcer or a duodenal ulcer.
 The duodenum is the first part of the small intestine and is a common site of ulcer formation.